luizrfreitas/diet_planner_express_test/README.md

 # diet_planner
+Diet Planner, as the name suggests, is a diet planner to manage foods macronutrients values to build a diet.

-A API oriented project based on express.
+It's a API oriented backend project based on Express.